atomxu10/NLP-ProbabilityTopicModel/README.md

 **Chapter 3** is divided into two main sections.
 The first section is dedicated to the exposition of the dataset and the process of constructing the model.
 Within this section, a comprehensive account of the data preprocessing procedures is provided.
 Detailed specifications of the model, as well as the methodology employed by labeling the topics to the model in preparation for subsequent categorization analysis are elucidated.
 The second section contains an introduction to the enhancement of model performance, as well as a description of the methods and criteria employed for evaluating model performance.

 In **Chapter 4**, the results are obtained, and the impact of varying text sizes on the classification of the LDA topic model is discussed.
-Additionally, an anal- ysis of model performance enhancement through hyper-parameter optimization is conducted.
+Additionally, an analysis of model performance enhancement through hyper-parameter optimization is conducted.

 In **Chapter 5**, the results of this analysis are discussed, and some directions for further study are provided.

+## Latent Dirichlet Allocation (LDA) Theory

+### Bayesian Inference
+Bayesian inference is a method for calculating the probability of an event based on prior knowledge (prior beliefs or assumptions) and new evidence (outcomes of related events).
+It allows us to use new observational results to improve the model by iteratively updating the prior probability with more observational evidence, generating new posterior probabilities.

+The form of Bayes theorem:
+$\pi(\theta \mid \mathbf{x}) = \frac{\pi(\theta) f(\mathbf{x} \mid \theta)}{f(\mathbf{x})}$